 - Once information has been disclosed lawfully under one of the exceptions contained in Subdivision 150-C of the ACNC Act, it remains protected by the on-disclosure provisions contained in Subdivision 150-D of the ACNC Act.

-- Where information has been disclosed for a particular purpose, it must only be used and disclosed by the recipient for the original purpose, or in connection with the original purpose.
-The phrase ‘in connection with the original purpose’, means that the use or on-disclosure is incidental to, or arises as a consequence of, any action taken in pursuance of the original purpose (EM, paragraph 11.74).
-This includes when the use is by or disclosure is to any entity, court or tribunal and it is for the purpose of criminal, civil or administrative proceedings (including merits review or judicial review) related to the original purpose (subsection 150-60(2) of the ACNC Act).
+- When information is disclosed for a particular purpose, it must only be used and disclosed by the recipient for that original purpose or in connection with that original purpose.
+‘In connection with that original purpose’ means the use or on-disclosure is incidental to, or a consequence of, an action that was taken in pursuance of the original purpose (EM, paragraph 11.74).

 Storing protected ACNC information

-- Protected ACNC information collected by the ACNC must be collected and stored in accordance with Australian Government security policy.
+- Protected ACNC information collected by the ACNC must be collected and stored in accordance with Australian Government security policy and the ACNC’s Information Management Policy.
 The ACNC was established as a ‘digital by default’ agency and it must store electronic information securely.
 A secure and suitable environment is one that prevents unauthorised access, duplication, alteration, removal and destruction.
-The information must be stored in a way that ensures only those who access the information are appropriately security cleared and need to know that information.
-Internal electronic systems are to be protected against unauthorised access.
-Where we have paper records, these are to be secured in locked cabinets, Australian Government approved security containers or Secure Rooms with restricted access.
+The information must be stored in a way that ensures only people with the appropriate security clearance who need to know the information can access it.
+Paper records must be secured in locked cabinets, Australian Government approved security containers, or secure rooms with restricted access.

-- All ACNC employees and all entities covered by paragraph 1 of this policy must be made aware of their obligations under Part 7-1 of the ACNC Act during the induction stage of their employment.
-Ongoing training is to be provided to ensure that the ACNC adheres to established security practices.
+- All entities covered by this policy must be made aware of their obligations under Part 7-1 of the ACNC Act during their induction.

 Dealing with an unauthorised use or disclosure of protected ACNC information